-- Lifeguards/water safety supervisors must be readily identifiable to all swimmers at all times. - In a water emergency situation, the lifeguard/water safety supervisor is in charge.
-Where an emergency extends beyond the water, accessing emergency medical services or emergency transportation from the site, the teacher in charge of the trip in consultation with the lifeguard/water safety supervisor and where appropriate trip guides are to determine an action plan in accordance with school board procedures. - An emergency action plan must be in place and communicated to all trip guides, instructors, and teachers. - During the initial swim, students must demonstrate procedures for exiting the water during emergency situations (for example, 3 loud whistle blasts).
+- Lifeguards/Water Safety Supervisors must be readily identifiable to all swimmers at all times. - In a water emergency situation, the Lifeguard/Water Safety Supervisor is in charge.
+Where an emergency extends beyond the water, accessing emergency medical services or emergency transportation from the site, the Teacher in charge of the trip in consultation with the Lifeguard/Water Safety Supervisor and where appropriate Trip Guides are to determine an action plan in accordance with school board procedures. - An emergency action plan must be in place and communicated to all Trip Guides, Qualified Instructors, and Teachers. - During the initial swim, students must demonstrate procedures for exiting the water during emergency situations (for example, 3 loud whistle blasts).